iyifr/h4/README.md

 **A lightweight web framework for dartlang :)**

-Inspired by [unjs H(3)'](https://h3.unjs.io) simple, composable API.
+Inspired by [unjs H3'](https://h3.unjs.io)'s simple, composable API.

-Philosophy >> Composable utilities, functional style and meaningful interface.
+### Philosophy

+- Composable utilities.
+- Functional style.
+- Clean, useful abstractions.

 **This is a new project under active development**.